pentora-ai/pentora/docs/docs/concepts/modules.md

 }
 ```

-Called when Pentora exits or plugin unloads.
+Called when Vulntor exits or plugin unloads.

 ## Module Configuration